 - matters which involve a conflict of interest for a controlling Unitholder or a Director.

-Following their appointment, Directors are provided with opportunities for continuing education in areas such as directors' duties and responsibilities, changes to regulations and accounting standards and industry-related matters, so as to be updated on matters that affect or may enhance their performance as directors or Board Committee members.
+Following their appointment, Directors are provided with opportunities for continuing education in areas such as director's duties and responsibilities, changes to regulations and accounting standards, and industry-related matters, so as to be updated on matters that affect or may enhance their performance as Directors or Board Committee members.
+Directors may also propose training and development in relevant areas of interest to the Board.
+Directors also receive on-the-job training through being engaged in actual Board work.
+In FY 2018, the training and professional development programmes for Directors included forums and dialogues with experts and senior business leaders on issues facing boards and board practices.
+They also received on a regular basis reading materials on topical matters or subjects and regulatory updates and implications.

 Board Composition and Guidance